Image of black board with a light bulb drawn on it

 Faculty and Staff

-Jump to: Staff, Full-Time Faculty, Emeriti Faculty
+Jump to: Administrative Support Staff, Staff, Full-Time Faculty, Emeriti Faculty

-The Psychology Department at Montclair State University is a community of diverse scholars and teachers who work to ensure that students in our undergraduate and graduate programs are able to use the science of psychology to understand the world and its people.
+The Psychology Department is a community of diverse scholars and teachers who work to ensure that students in our undergraduate and graduate programs are able to use the science of psychology to understand the world and its people.
 We strive to help students learn the value of evidence-based practices in understanding, predicting, controlling and solving problems in a complex, diverse and information-rich world.
 We further achieve our mission by demonstrating that psychological science does improve and impact humanity.

 Faculty members engage in: